campeis/type_safe_builder/README.md

 }
 ```

-### Allow field value to be set multiple times can be configured for all fields
+### Allow field value to be set multiple times set at the struct level can be disabled for specific fields
 ```rust
 use type_safe_builder_macro::Builder;